staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 $writer->process($coverage, $config);
 ```

-I put all this data into a [separate git repository](https://github.com/staabm/code-coverage-benchmarks/tree/main/slow-coverage-xml1) to allow re-using it in the future.
+I put all this into a [separate git repository](https://github.com/staabm/code-coverage-benchmarks/tree/main/slow-coverage-xml1) to allow re-using it in the future.

 ### Summary

-I spent a lot of time over a few weeks to make the PHPUnit integration shine.
-We are on a totally new level and even more new cool stuff is getting possible.
+Working thru all this details and codebases made a lot of fun while also taking a lot of time from my freetime.
+In the future a lot of projects will benefit from these changes by updating PHPUnit and related libraries.
+Faster tooling processes will also save costly CI-minute resources and people waiting time.

 Make sure your boss considers [sponsoring my open source work](https://github.com/sponsors/staabm), so I can spend more time on your beloved code quality tooling.